Note: This story was updated in April 2019 to include the testing of the world’s largest, highest-temperature supercritical carbon dioxide turbine.

 Supercritical carbon dioxide (sCO2) power cycles have the potential to reduce the cost of concentrating solar power (CSP) by substantially improving the efficiency of converting high temperature solar heat into electricity.
-Through three SunShot Initiative-funded projects and six years of steady progress, GE Global Research (GE) and Southwest Research Institute (SwRI) have taken major steps toward commercializing the technology.
+Through eight years of steady progress on three projects funded by the U.S. Department of Energy Solar Energy Technologies Office (SETO), GE Global Research (GE) and Southwest Research Institute (SwRI) have taken major steps toward commercializing the technology.

-In conjunction with this work, SunShot awarded two additional projects to the GE and SwRI team to develop advanced components for sCO2 technology.
+In conjunction with this work, SETO awarded two projects to the GE and SwRI team to develop advanced components for sCO2 technology.
 In one, GE developed prediction models to validate the long-term reliability of the bearings and seals that are necessary to ensure the 30-year lifetime required for the turbomachinery.
-In the second, the team is creating an optimal compression system to help a sCO2 power block consistently operate at a wide variety of temperatures and pressures.
+In the second, the team created an optimal compression system to help a sCO2 power block consistently operate at different temperatures and pressures.
 Because of the unique properties of the sCO2 fluid, the density and flow of the fluid can vary over a much larger range in a sCO2 power cycle, making compressor design integral to developing an efficient power cycle over a wide variety of operating conditions.

-Due in large part to the team’s success at making CSP technology more efficient and reliable, the Energy Department selected GE, SwRI, and the Gas Technology Institute for an $80 million award to build a 10 MW pilot facility in San Antonio.
-Together, the team will design, build, and demonstrate the feasibility of this high-efficiency, low-cost power cycle.
-The new award will take the sCO2 power cycle from the design and testing phase to demonstration at utility-scale, one of the last steps to commercialization.
+Due in large part to the team’s success at making CSP technology more efficient and reliable, in October 2016 the Energy Department selected GE, SwRI, and the Gas Technology Institute for an $80 million award to build a 10 MW pilot facility in San Antonio.
+This team has completed design and obtained permission to build a fully integrated system to demonstrate the feasibility of this high-efficiency, low-cost power cycle.
+This test facility will advance sCO2 power cycle technology to demonstration at utility-scale—one of the last steps to commercialization.

 Successfully demonstrating the viability of the technology goes beyond solar generation and can also be used for geothermal, nuclear, and fossil technologies.
 If successful, the facility has the potential to be significantly more efficient than current steam engine power plants, lowering costs and inching the solar industry closer to commercializing sCO2 technology.

-Learn more about the SunShot Initiative’s concentrating solar power work.
+Learn more about the Solar Energy Technologies Office’s concentrating solar power work.